gruntwork-io/terragrunt/README.md

 The `skip` flag must be set explicitly in terragrunt modules that should be skipped.
 If you set `skip = true` in a `terragrunt.hcl` file that is included by another `terragrunt.hcl` file, only the `terragrunt.hcl` file that explicitly set `skip = true` will be skipped.

+### Configuration parsing order

+It is important to be aware of the terragrunt configuration parsing order when using features like [locals](#locals) and [terragrunt_output](#passing-outputs-between-modules), where you can reference attributes of other blocks in the config in your `inputs`.
+For example, because `locals` are evaluated before `terragrunt_output` blocks, you can not use bind outputs from `terragrunt_output` into `locals`.
+On the other hand, for the same reason, you can use `locals` in the `terragrunt_output` blocks.

+Currently terragrunt parses the config in the following order:

+1. `locals` blocks
+1. `include` blocks
+1. `dependencies` blocks
+1. `terragrunt_output` blocks
+1. Everything else
+1. The config referenced by `include`
+1. A merge operation between the config referenced by `include` and the current config.

+Blocks that are parsed earlier in the process will be made available for use in the parsing of later blocks.
+Similarly, you cannot use blocks that are parsed later earlier in the process (e.g you can't reference `terragrunt_output` in `locals`, `include`, or `dependencies` blocks).

 ### Formatting terragrunt.hcl